erihsu/mincost/README.md

   In mincost, you can encode your solution with various way. ie, in i8, i16, i32 and even boolean.

-* Initialize population by custom randness
+* Initialize solution by custom randness

-  The population can be initialized by your custom randomization strategy.
+  The solution can be initialized by your custom randomization strategy by closure.
 Refer to [examples](examples/ga_examples)